 Nordea is committed to a strong presence in all Nordic countries also going forward, including Finland, where Nordea operates locally across the country.
 Decisions will continue to be made close to the customers, as always.

 The merger is a legal procedure that will have no effect on our customers.
 All banking services will remain the same as before.
 Nordea has a wide range of local operations in Finland, and decisions will still be made close to the customer, as always.

 Amount of deposits guaranteed will remain the same

-Our customers' deposit guarantee and investors' compensation scheme will become subject to Swedish law.
+Following the simplification of Nordea’s legal structure on 2 January 2017, our customers' deposit guarantee and investors' compensation scheme became subject to Swedish law.
 The amount of deposits guaranteed will remain the same as now at EUR 100,000.

-All customers who have an account with Nordea received information on the simplification of the legal structure in the spring.
-After the merger in early 2017, Nordea's banking services in Finland will be provided by Nordea Bank AB (publ), Finnish Branch.
-Customers will receive the information either in their Netbank or by letter during the autumn.
-Questions and answers
+All customers who have an account with Nordea received information on the simplification of the legal structure in the spring of 2016.
+In the autumn of 2016, customers were informed that from the beginning of 2017 onwards, Nordea's banking services in Finland would be provided by Nordea Bank AB (publ), Finnish Branch.
+Customers received the information either in Netbank, by letter or when establishing a customer relationship.

-In the new simplified legal structure, Nordea's customers' deposit guarantee will become subject to Swedish law.
-The amount of deposits guaranteed will remain the same as now at EUR 100,000.
+Following the simplification of Nordea’s group structure on 2 January 2017, the deposits of Nordea's customers have been covered by Swedish law.
+The amount of deposits guaranteed is the same as before, EUR 100,000.
 Within the EU, regulations governing deposit guarantees are based on the relevant directive.